 8 smart moves for buying a foreclosure

-These 8 smart moves can help you beat those investors and buy the right foreclosure for you:
+These 8 smart moves can help you buy the right foreclosure for you.

 Smart move 1.
 Never buy a foreclosure sight unseen.

-That means it's impossible to know what shape the home is in until you get the keys.
-At that point, all of the unexpected costs are yours, and they can run into the tens of thousands of dollars.
+Without going inside, and without an inspection, you won’t know what shape the home is in until you get the keys.
+At that point, any unexpected costs are yours, and they can run into the tens of thousands of dollars.